 The lease terms were renegotiated in 2020 and effective December 31, 2020, BoardSource relocated to new space (5,943 square feet) under the amended lease terms (Amendment 1).
 Amendment 1 extended the lease through December 31, 2025 and required a cash security deposit of \$69,960.
 Under the terms of Amendment 1, the base rent is subject to annual increases of 2.5%.
 The new space came fully furnished and no additional rent abatement or tenant improvement allowance was provided.

-The following tables provide quantitative information concerning the BoardSource's leases:
+The following tables provide quantitative information concerning the BoardSource's leases as of and for the year ending December 31: